wjholden/Advent-of-Code-2023/README.md

   I nalgebra can store arbitrary data (AFAIK) and ndarray doesn't have as rich math functionality.
 - There are some junk crates out there these days.
 The commit history is an early indicator to check these days.
   If all the commits happened in a short time and then the project has no activity, then it might not be a quality product.
+- If you're trying to use [Rayon](https://crates.io/crates/rayon) to parallelize a task and it won't compile, this probably tells you that the thing you're trying to do is not possible to achieve safely.

 # Libraries
 - [`num`](https://crates.io/crates/num)